-- 4.17 Course providers are required to maintain proper and accurate record keeping of course details (including course name/date/venue, attendance records, course feedback, credits, course materials, trainers and time-stamped photographs or snapshots for online course sessions) for at least three years.
-Course providers are required to submit these course records to CEA for verification when requested. - 4.18 In addition, course providers are required to upload the attendance records to the My CPD Portal in a format specified by CEA within three working days from the completion of the course.
+5.20 Course providers are required to maintain proper and accurate records of course details (including course name/date/venue, attendance records, course feedback, credits, course materials, trainers and time-stamped photographs or snapshots for online course sessions) for at least three years.
+Course providers are required to submit these course records to CEA for verification when requested.

+5.21 In addition, course providers are required to upload the attendance records to the My CPD Portal in a format specified by CEA within 3 working days from the completion of the course session.